yenshih/style-resources-loader/README.md

 <h2 align="center">Usage</h2>

-This loader is a CSS preprocessor resources loader for webpack, which injects your style resources (e.g. `variables / mixins`) into multiple `sass / scss / less / stylus` files.
+This loader is a CSS preprocessor resources loader for webpack, which injects your style resources (e.g. `variables / mixins`) into multiple imported `sass / scss / less / stylus` modules.

 It's mainly used to
  - share your `variables / mixins / functions` across all style files, so you don't need to `@import` them manually.